barrya0/CacheCoherence/DirectMappedCache/Readme.md

-## Direct Mapped Cache design as intro to cache design before diving into the cache coherence design.
+## Direct Mapped Cache design as intro to cache design before diving into cache coherence

 ### (Done - not uploaded yet)